-The VRAD 506 actuator is a very compact, limited rotation Versatile Rotary Actuator Device featuring a magnetic spring return, wide-angle capability, and linear angle-versus-current profile.
+The VRAD 516 actuator is a limited rotation Versatile Rotary Actuator Device featuring a magnetic spring return, very wide-angle capability, and linear angle-versus-current profile.
 The high coil resistance allows for low power consumption, and access to two individual drive coils allows flexible single-supply unidirectional or bidirectional operation as well as dual-supply operation.
-The VRAD 506 actuator provides more than +/-25 mechanical degrees of rotation with only +/-5 volts applied to a single coil or to the series combination of coils.
 An internal rear shaft allows for use of an encoder or position sensor for closed loop operation.

-LICENSING INFORMATION
+ORDERING INFORMATION